Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in

 - Strain the mixture to remove any larger particles, and then apply the solution directly to the plants and leaf surfaces with a watering can or garden sprayer.
-Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the liquid before using in a garden sprayer.
+Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the liquid before using it in a garden sprayer.

 Our Compost Bin

 In its simplest form, a compost bin is an enclosure for containing garden waste and kitchen scraps while they decompose.
 Though a compost bin is not necessary—you can just make a pile in an out-of-the-way area of the yard and leave the material to break down—a bin creates a barrier and makes it easier to control the pile.

 Making a compost bin is an easy DIY project and a good way to recycle old building materials.
 An enclosure of garden fencing makes an effective containment system, and our neighbor made their bin from several old shipping pallets.